AnvilloyDevStudio/Minicraft-Plus-Mods/docs/index.md

 # Minicraft Plus Revived
 Minicraft+ is a modded version of Minicraft that adds many more features to the original version.
 The original Minicraft game was made by Markus "Notch" Persson in the Ludum Dare 22 contest.
-To learn more about Minicraft take a look at [playminicraft.com](https://www.playminicraft.com), or talk to the community at the [Discord](https://discord.me/minicraft).
+To learn more about Minicraft take a look at [playminicraft.com](https://www.playminicraft.com), talk to the community at the [Discord](https://discord.me/minicraft), or check out our [Fandom Wiki!](https://minicraft.fandom.com/wiki/Minicraft_Wiki)

-Check [releases](https://github.com/chrisj42/minicraft-plus-revived/releases) to download the latest version, or older versions.
+Check the [releases](https://github.com/minicraftplus/minicraft-plus-revived/releases) page to download the latest version, or older versions.

 ## Major features
 * More game modes, including: